 If your claim is approved, you will be asked to obtain at least two damage repair estimates.
 If the damage is minimal, you may receive a check once your deductible has been satisfied.
 If you disagree with the payout amount, you will have to discuss the issue with your agent.

 Issuing a Payout for an Auto Insurance Policy

 A payout can be issued in one of two ways.
 The first way is for the money to be paid directly to the body shop or dealership that will be taking care of the repairs.
 If medical expenses need to be paid, they will go directly to the medical provider.
 Another way a payout is taken care of is by cutting the check directly to you.
 This can happen for several reasons and will allow you to handle the repairs on your own.

 If you have been involved in an auto accident, you need to understand the claims process and how it will affect you.
-At Scavone Insurance Center, our insurance experts understand how important it is to be transparent when dealing with auto accident claims.
+At Scavone Insurance Agency Center LLC, our insurance experts understand how important it is to be transparent when dealing with auto accident claims.
 Our insurance professionals are ready whenever you need them.
 When you have questions about your auto insurance claim, you can always contact our team for guidance.
 We can help!